 Poor road conditions

-Previous studies show that heavy traffic, poor weather conditions, and road construction can contribute to unsafe driving conditions.
+Previous studies show that heavy traffic, poor weather conditions, and road construction can contribute to unsafe conditions.
 Trucks are heavy vehicles that take skill and experience to maneuver safely through poor road conditions.

 Safety Always Comes First